mcpcpc/mcpcpc.github.io/_posts/2021-01-03-recipe-to-theming.md

 ---
 layout: post
-title: A Mini Recipe to Theming
+title: A Mini Recipe to Linux Theming
-description: Small tips for those looking to get into linux theming or ricing.
+description: Tips and tricks for aspiring linux ricers and theming.
 ---

 Like most software developers, I find myself frequently perusing sub-reddits